mikegioia/debian-server/README.md

 particular.
 If you have any issues at all, please add them here or message me directly @mikegioia (http://twitter.com/mikegioia).

+##Extremely mportant SSH notes

+SSH is set to run on port 30000 in this set up.
+If you want to use a different port (like 22) then edit line 5 of `/src/sshd_config`.

+This SSH config looks in `./ssh/authorized_keys` for SSH keys.
+Edit the `/src/authorized_keys` file to include any SSH keys for your local machines to connect directly. **Password authentication is currently enabled** but in my experience this is unwise.
+If you want to disable password authentication then edit line 50 of `/src/sshd_config` to be `PasswordAuthentication yes` and then restart SSH by running `sudo /etc/init.d/ssh restart`.

 ##Edit the configuration file

 There are a few config variables in `example.cfg`: